vanruc/todoApp/README.md

     <newParameters/>
 </view>
 ```
-After done above definition, I have the view like below:
+After finishing the above definition, I have a view like below:
 ![](doc_img_src/staffeditview3.png)

-Hmm, look the right part is too empty when only have the staff image.
-So maybe we move the `BIO` to right part to see how.
+Hmm, looks like the right part is too empty when we only have the staff image.
+So we will move the `BIO` to the right part to see how it looks.

-I guess you know how to do already right.
+I guess you know how to do already right?
 So after we move BIO from `Personal Info` to the right part.
-We will have the view like below:
+We will have the view below:
 ![](doc_img_src/staffeditview4.png)

-I can said that we already done very good view for Staff.
+We can say that we have already made a good view for Staff.
 However, I also want to introduce `View Components` to you.

-So, What is the `View Components` is?
+So, what is `View Components`?

-Let imagine that your view is very complex, a lot of section and these section can be reuse in different views.
+Lets imagine that your view is very complex, lots of sections and these sections can be reused in different views.
 Skyve allows for reuse of view sections via the `component widget`.

-To demonstrate how to re-use components, we will split our view to for components:
+To demonstrate how to re-use components, we will split our view into four components:
 1. Contact Info
 2. Personal Info
 3. Work Info